duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   git push origin my_branch
   ```
   On web there is a button 'Create pull request'.
-  In description of pull requests you should some code example.
+  In description of pull requests you should write some code example.

 * Rails 6 uses Utf8mb4 instead Utf8 so you can store emojis 😀 everywhere, I’m
   💯% sure.
 Here is plain ascii (￣︶￣). 🙌